 1982: “Back on the Chain Gang” by the Pretenders entered the Billboard Hot 100.
 The song later became the group’s first of two top 10 hits on the chart.

-2004: U2 debuted at #1 on Billboard pop chart with their eleventh studio LP, How to Dismantle an Atomic Bomb.
+2004: U2 debuted at #1 on Billboard pop chart with their eleventh studio album, How to Dismantle an Atomic Bomb.

-Big Mama Thornton, rhythm-and-blues singer and songwriter, born Willie Mae Thornton in Ariton, AL in 1926.
+Big Mama Thornton, rhythm and blues singer and songwriter, was born Willie Mae Thornton in Ariton, AL in 1926.

 Benny Spellman, R&B singer, was born in Pensacola, FL in 1931.

 Curtis Williams, baritone vocalist for The Penguins, was born in 1934.

 Tom Brumley, steel guitarist who played with Buck Owens and the Buckaroos, Ricky Nelson’s Stone Canyon Band, and Chris Hillman’s Desert Rose Band in addition to artists including Glen Campbell, Merle Haggard, Dwight Yoakam, Chris Isaak, Waylon Jennings, and Rod Stewart, was born in Stella, MO in 1935.

 McCoy Tyner, influential jazz pianist and solo artist known for his work with the John Coltrane Quartet, was born in Philadelphia, PA in 1938.